satellytes/satellytes.com/blog-posts/the-modern-code-reviewer-2021.md

 # Further improvements

 We focused solely on the reviewer and how to conduct the actual review.
-Being the author of a PR (reviewee), you can enhance the chances to receive a review if you make your PR more accessible.
+Being the author of a PR (reviewee), you can increase the chances to receive a review if you make your PR more accessible.
 Provide a clear description.
 Repeat parts of any given Jira ticket, make the PR small enough, if it's big tell the reviewer why and where to focus on.
 Give clear instructions to run the code and to follow your changes.

 This will greatly improve your chances to receive a review as you lower the effort to quickly check into your PR and you will encourage people who lack confidence or knowledge to provide their review too.